有用GRAMMAR - IDIOM

 87. the climate of opinion 民意氣候:

-No politician can afford to go against the dimate of opinion; he
+No politician can afford to go against the dimate of opinion; he only dares

 to dhange it